 All our Partnership schools are selected on the basis of their effectiveness and expertise.
 The Partnership thrives because of the active role that schools take in the design and delivery of the programme and because of their commitment to training teachers in their schools.

 This salaried route requires you to be paid as an Unqualified Teacher for a minimum of 10 months during the course.
-Your salary and your course fees will be paid for you by your employing school.
+Your course fees will be paid for you by your employing school.
 Some of the schools in our partnership will support you through the PGCE and QTS route, while others may select to support you through the QTS only route.
-In the latter situation, you have the option to top up your qualification with the PGCE element by paying that cost yourself.
+In the latter situation, you have the option to top up your qualification with the PGCE element by paying the cost of the PGCE yourself

 Any travel costs to and from school placements and the training sessions are met by you.
 Our partnership schools are all in Milton Keynes and the surrounding area, so travel is not excessive.